jkamz/kinguin-api/README.md

 ## Usage

+The best usage example is documentation from kinguin.

+This library just implements available resources and don't wraps responses in any kind.

 ### API Connection
 Class constructor accepts two parameters.
 First parameter is api key and the second is boolean value representing type of connection (prod = true, sandbox = false).
 ```